hongtao-argmin/hongtao-argmin.github.io/_pages/about.md

 <div style="margin-bottom: 1em;  font-size: 1em; text-align: justify">
   <span style="font-size: 1.2em;"> <img src="/images/bluecalendar.jpg" style="height: 36px; vertical-align: top;">   <strong>Oct 8</strong></span><br>
   Our work
   <a href="https://arxiv.org/abs/2411.08178" target="_blank"> <em>Using Randomized Nyström Preconditioners to Accelerate Variational Image Reconstruction</em> </a> was accepted to <em>IEEE Transactions on Computational Imaging</em>!
 Many thanks to all collaborators.
 In this paper, we propose a novel technique for designing an on-the-fly preconditioner using only $\mathrm{A}\mathrm{x}$.
 Moreover, we demonstrate how this preconditioner can be used to accelerate image reconstruction with wavelet, total variation (TV), and Hessian-Schatten norm regularizers.
-Find our implementation and associated project website at <a href="https://github.com/hongtao-argmin/RNP-AccImageRecon" target="_blank" style="color: red; font-weight: 600;">Code</a>.
+Find our implementation at <a href="https://github.com/hongtao-argmin/RNP-AccImageRecon" target="_blank" style="color: red; font-weight: 600;">Code</a>.
 </div>